William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

                                          Nr, [KEr,]}
 ~~~~

-If a responder fails to process the optimized rekey request, e.g., there is a change of the configuration, it MUST return an error as the notification of type NO_PROPOSAL_CHOSEN.
+If a responder fails to process the optimized rekey request because for some reasons it cannot re-use SA parameters for the SA being rekeyed (e.g., there is a change in the responder's configuration), it MUST return an error as the notification of type NO_PROPOSAL_CHOSEN.
 After receiving the error response of the optimized rekey, the initiator can retry a regular rekey.

 ## Optimized Rekey of the Initial Child SA